Skip to main content

 Deliverables

-• Domain analysis report with production distribution assessment and collection/augmentation strategy
+• Production distribution assessment and augmentation strategy report

-• Fine-tuned model with per-class metrics against production-representative test set
+• Fine-tuned model with per-class metrics on production-representative test set

-• Inference pipeline with preprocessing, confidence scoring, and human escalation routing
+• Inference pipeline with confidence scoring and human escalation routing

-• Deployment package for target hardware with quantization configuration
+• Deployment package with quantization config for target hardware

-• Integration with downstream processing pipeline or storage system
+• Integration with your downstream processing or storage pipeline

-• Production monitoring dashboard with confidence distribution and drift detection
+• Monitoring dashboard tracking confidence distribution and class drift

 Projected Impact